What happens when you stop taking Ozempic?

 • Stopping Ozempic or other weight loss drugs should be a decision you should come to with the help of your healthcare provider.

-Continue reading if you’re tapering down on Ozempic and want to learn more about Ozempic “withdrawal symptoms”, how to keep the weight off, and more.
+Continue reading if you’re tapering down on Ozempic and want to learn more about Ozempic “withdrawal symptoms,” how to keep the weight off, and more.

 Ozempic Important Safety Information: Read more about serious warnings and safety info.

-4 things that can happen when you stop taking Ozempic
+6 things that can happen when you stop taking Ozempic

 Ozempic has proven to be a very effective treatment for managing blood sugar levels and reducing the risk of heart attacks and strokes in people with type 2 diabetes, as well as significantly reducing body weight in people with obesity.
 However, whether due to the costs of Ozempic, the side effects, the drug’s availability, or another reason, some people may want or need to stop taking Ozempic.

+You should always consult your healthcare provider before you stop taking a prescription drug, including Ozempic.
 With supply issues and drug shortages, that might not always be possible.
-If you’re taking Ozempic off-label for weight management, or taking other semaglutide-based drugs, some healthcare providers might recommend that you increase the time between injections.
+If you’re taking Ozempic off-label for weight management or taking other semaglutide-based drugs, some healthcare providers might recommend that you increase the time between injections to avoid running out altogether.
 The drawback (more on that below) is that you may experience increased hunger or decreased fullness after day seven following your most recent injection.

 Here’s a look at what can happen when you stop taking Ozempic.